-• We have appropriate security measures in place to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.

-- We hold data electronically in our secure database and document management system.
+- We have appropriate security measures in place to prevent your personal information from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed. - We hold data electronically in our secure database and document management system.
 We protect our network infrastructure by using firewalls and anti-malware software.
-We encrypt data leaving the CBF on removable media and email, using industry standard encryption method that encrypts the data in transit. - We store papers in lockable cabinets in our offices when not being actively used and we have a secure off-site document storage facility for archived papers.
-Our offices are secure and only CBF staff can access areas where personal data are stored. - When necessary, we dispose of or delete your data securely. - We ensure that our employees, and contractors are aware of their privacy and data security obligations and we take reasonable steps to ensure that employees of 3rd parties working on our behalf are aware of their privacy and data security obligations. - We limit access to your personal information to those employees and other 3rd parties on a need to know basis.
+We encrypt data leaving the CBF on removable media , using industry standard encryption methods that encrypt the data in transit. - We store papers in lockable cabinets in our offices when not being actively used and we have a secure off-site document storage facility for archived papers.
+Our offices are secure and only CBF staff can access areas where personal data are stored. - When necessary, we dispose of or delete your data securely. - We ensure that our employees, and contractors are aware of their privacy and data security obligations, and we take reasonable steps to ensure that employees of 3rd parties working on our behalf are aware of their privacy and data security obligations. - We limit access to your personal information to those employees and other 3rd parties on a need-to-know basis.
 Access to family support enquiries and subsequent personal sensitive data is restricted to the Family Support Team. - The transmission of information via the internet is never completely secure.
-Although we will do our best to protect your personal data, we cannot guarantee the security of your electronic information transmitted to us and any transmission is at your own risk. - We do not transfer the information you give us to countries outside the European Economic Area (EEA).
+Although we will do our best to protect your personal data, we cannot guarantee the security of your electronic information transmitted to us and any transmission is at your own risk. - We keep all information you give us in countries within the European Economic Area (EEA), or who have protection standards in line with those within the EEA.

-Data retention - Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes it was obtained for in the first place, or by as required by law (for example, tax and audit purposes).
+Data retention: Personal data processed for any purpose or purposes shall not be kept for longer than is necessary for that purpose or those purposes it was obtained for in the first place, or as required by law (for example, tax and audit purposes).

-We review the personal data (and the categories of personal data) we are holding on a regular basis to ensure the data we are holding is still relevant to the CBF is accurate.
+We review the personal data (and the categories of personal data) we are holding on a regular basis to ensure the data we are holding is still relevant to the CBF and is accurate.
 If we discover that certain data we are holding is no longer necessary or accurate, we will take reasonable steps to correct or delete this data as may be required.

-Individual's right to access: Under certain circumstances, by law individuals have the right to:
+Individual's right to access: Under certain circumstances, by law, individuals have the right to: